-‘Quality, style and wisdom never date – they only gain character’
+‘Quality and style never date – they only gain character’

 THE MAKING OF A FERIAN BAG